inigo-irigaray/NLP-seq2seq-with-DeepRL/README.md

 #### Attention Mechanisms

 <p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In encoder-decoder systems sometimes encoders are inefficiently forced to encode embeddings that are not fully relevant.
 Attention mechanisms bound decoders by a history of the input data in addition to the previous hidden state and generated token.
-This works as a mapping between certain value pairs and allows the network to focus on specific data from the whole dataset [1-Ch10, 2].
-Memory networks (<b>MemNets</b>)
+This works as a mapping between certain value pairs and allows the network to focus on specific data from the whole dataset, essentially adding context at different decoding timesteps [1-Ch10, 2].</p>

+<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;End-to-end memory networks (<b>MemNets</b>) adopt this approach combined with memory augmentation.
+[7].</p>

 <p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>Transformer</b> <b>BERT</b> <b>OpenAI-GPT</b>